jhollowe/blog/content/posts/zfs-backups-to-files.md

 ---

 ZFS is a great filesystem that I use on most of my systems and it makes full-drive backups a breeze when I am refreshing hardware in my homelab.
 However, sometimes I want to backup to a non-ZFS system.
 These are the steps I use for fast and verified backups to a file on another computer.

+[TL;DR](#putting-it-all-together): Combine the power of ZFS, zStandard, pv, and netcat to have a fast backup of a ZFS snapshot with verbose metrics of the process and progress.

 ## Background